Iran has expanded sensitive nuclear work - UN agency

 "Iran has to address all existing concerns and to build confidence in the nature of its nuclear programme."

-The confidential IAEA report showed that Iran has, since November last year, tripled output of uranium refined to a level that brings it significantly closer to potential bomb material, an official familiar with the agency's probe said.
+The confidential IAEA report showed that Iran since last November had tripled monthly output of uranium refined to a level that brings it significantly closer to potential bomb material, an official familiar with the agency's probe said.

 "The concern is that they are trying to give the impression that they are putting in the capability that could much more quickly make weapon-grade uranium," nuclear proliferation expert David Albright said.

-"This could all be posturing to show further defiance but unfortunately it does concern many countries about what is Iran planning."
-Albright added, however, that Iran seemed to have problems developing newer and more efficient centrifuges.
+"This could all be posturing to show further defiance, but unfortunately it does concern many countries about what is Iran planning."
+Albright added that Iran seemed to have problems developing newer and more efficient centrifuges.

 NUCLEAR WORK IN BUNKER